snoguchi/node-fetch-with-proxy/README.md

 Thin wrapper of [node-fetch](https://www.npmjs.com/package/node-fetch) that can be used behind the proxy.

-In the Node.js environment, the proxy specified by the environment variable (HTTP_PROXY, https_proxy, etc.) is used.
+The proxy specified by the environment variable (HTTP_PROXY, https_proxy, etc.) is used in Node.js environment.

 ## Install